The Vanishing Beast: Chapter Eight

 “Ah, my apologies,” Henry said, forcing himself back into his seat again.
 “Sometimes, when I get excited, I don’t realize how I…”

-“You don’t need to apologize,” Lord Anghau said.
-His smile was different, this time, less sly, almost soft.
+“You needn’t apologize,” Lord Anghau said.
+His smile was different, this time, less sly and almost soft.
 “I must say, though, I’m hurt that you seem more interested in Etta than you are in my services.”

 Henry blushed.
 “That’s not—”